 Leto did not catch the latent meaning in his words “you will soon be busy?
 Hendrik, tell me one day that you are not busy.
 You should take a vacation.”
 Was that a threat?…no, only an ignorant statement from someone too soft to survive this world.

-Leto seemed to grow a bit serious “Admiral Agder has been very insistent that the warships are delivered soon.
+Leto seemed to grow serious “Admiral Agder has been very insistent that the warships are delivered soon.
 I tell her to give you time but there is only so much I can do, we are at war after all.”
 Hendrik felt satisfied, that would not be a problem, the plan was already underway.

-He might as well reveal a bit of his hand “there will be no warships from Centhia or other resources for that matter.
+He might as well reveal a card in his hand “there will be no warships from Centhia or other resources for that matter.
 Terra is going to fall, either way.
 I’m not wasting good people and ships on a hopeless cause.”
 Perhaps he had shown too much of his hand, but he wanted Leto to understand.
 Manipulating him had been unsatisfyingly easy, there was an element to Leto he did not understand, he wanted to find out what it was.

-Leto looked a bit surprised, but not upset.
+Leto looked surprised, but not upset.
 “Oh, I guess I’ll tell her that then.”
 Leto looked away for a moment, was he understanding the implication?
 Leto looked back, there was a tender determination mixed with fear “Hendrik…I have been thinking.
 This war….it’s not going well, and I don’t think we can win it.”
 That much should have been obvious, but there was no ‘we’ in this situation.

 Leto looked despondent “Hendrik, the accord will fall.
 Staying here is only going to get you killed…I don’t want that to happen.”
 The fool, Hendrik felt frustrated, this had been a massive waste of time.

-The Terran official barely managed to make a sound “wha….Hendrik what are you talking about?” there was desperation in his voice.
+The Terran official barely managed to make a sound “wha….Hendrik, what are you talking about?”
+There was desperation in his voice.

 The guards arrived and circled Leto, one of them handed Hendrik the arrest form.
 There was a thumbprint on the form from the glove of the guard, a stare brought the offender back a few steps, and that would be enough of a reminder.
 Hendrik slid the form forward to Leto “you are hereby under arrest for high treason and corruption.
-Centhia shall be free of Terran influence from this day forward!” he made sure his words were even and powerful.
+Centhia shall be free of Terran influence from this day forward!”
+He made sure his words were even and powerful.